mhaberli/ICO-ACI/README.md

 ### Step 1: Fill the inputs in to the workflow
 **Note**: All input variables under this workflow are required.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/104349654/165052705-a05eb5a3-4429-4243-9beb-8bb2763aa133.jpg" width="500" />
 </p>

+**Workflow input variables**:

+- Name: This variable will be mapped to `Tenant`, `VRF`, `BD`, `Application Profile (AP)`.
+- PORT: List of ports that should be allowed as defined by your filter.
+- Gateway IP: The IP address of the `Bridge Domain` subnet gateway.
+- External Target: The external APIC endpoint as assigned under `Intersight Tartgets`

 ### Step 2: Execute the workflow
 <p align="center">